alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 before election day, the result of the election remained uncertain for a week, with periodic updates coming as ballots were tabulated and reported.

 In particular, several states had very close races that had the potential to tip the election in favor of either candidate.
-Because of the Electoral College system, where states almost universally employ a "winner-take-all" model for allocating their Electoral Votes, a few states can have a large effect on the outcome of the election.
-For example, in 2000 the election came down to around a 500 vote margin in Florida (out of 10 million ballots cast), despite the fact that Al Gore easily won the popular vote.
+The US elects the president using the Electoral College system, where every state has a fixed number of electoral votes depending on its population.
+These electoral votes determine the outcome, not the national popular vote.
+The states almost universally employ a "winner-take-all" model for allocating their electoral votes.
+Because of this, each year a few "swing states" have a large effect on the outcome of the election.
+For example, in 2000 the election came down to around a 500 vote margin in Florida (out of over 6 million ballots cast), despite the fact that Al Gore easily won the national popular vote.
 In 2020, a few states with very close races dominated the headlines for the week after the election, of which we will look at Pennsylvania, Arizona, and Georgia in this post.
 The final outcome of the election hung on the results from these states, and the slow drip feed of additional ballots being released left audiences constantly checking the news for updates.

 In this Turing Data Story, I examine a few ways to analyze the data updates coming from each state to predict the final outcome.
 This originated from